Open-Transactions/protocol-docs/content/doctypes/item.md

       The server has signed it.
 Only in response.
     * `rejection`: This item represents a rejection of the request by the server.
 Server will not sign it.
 Only in response.
-    * `error-unknown`: Error during processing transaction.
-TODO seems never used.
+    * `error-unknown`: Error during transaction processing.
+TODO seems to be never used.
 * Attribute `outboxNewTransNum`.
 Integer.
 Only when `newOutboxTransactioNum == 0`.
 TODO not sure if used.
     Used only in `atBalanceStatement` with status `acknowledgement`.
 Server